awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs.md

 ## Troubleshooting<a name="ContainerInsights-fluentd-troubleshooting"></a>

-If you don't see these log groups and are looking in the correct Region, check the logs for the FluentD DaemonSet pods to look for the error\.
+If you don't see these log groups and are looking in the correct Region, check the logs for the Fluentd DaemonSet pods to look for the error\.

 Run the following command and make sure that the status is `Running`\.